tina-1007/SVHN-Detection/data/svhn/README.md

-## Put the train/valid/test dataset here like:
+## Put the train/valid/test directory here like:

 ```
 hyps